Characterization of two distant double-slits by chaotic light second-order interference: Discussion

 where $\mathcal{S}$ is the Fourier transform of the source intensity profile, and

-The dependence of the result of Eq. (\ref{G1_ij}) from the Fourier transform of the light source profile, evaluated in the object-mask plane, explicitly indicates the important role played by the conditions in Eqs.~(\ref{x12_large})-(\ref{x12_small}): They imply $G^{(1)}_{1_C,2_T}$ and $G^{(1)}_{2_C,1_T}$ to vanish, within a good degree of approximation, while $G^{(1)}_{\alpha_C, \alpha_T}$, with $\alpha = 1,2$, are kept unchanged.
+with $j = \alpha_C , \beta_T$.
+The dependence of the result of Eq. (\ref{G1_ij}) from the Fourier transform of the light source profile, evaluated in the object-mask plane, explicitly indicates the important role played by the conditions in Eqs.~(\ref{x12_large})-(\ref{x12_small}): They imply $G^{(1)}_{1_C,2_T}$ and $G^{(1)}_{2_C,1_T}$ to vanish, within a good degree of approximation, thus reducing Eq.\ (\ref{Delta12_complete}) to \cite{cassano}:

 In this condition, the intensity fluctuation correlation measurement [Eq.~(\ref{Delta12})] enables retrieving the \textit{second-order interference} between the first-order correlation functions $G^{(1)}_{1_C,1_T}$ and $G^{(1)}_{2_C,2_T}$ associated with the two disjoint optical paths $p^{11}_{CT}$ and $p^{22}_{CT}$, respectively.
 Such second-order interference between paths $p^{11}_{CT}$ and $p^{22}_{CT}$ is quite counterintuitive, considering the absence of coherence between the composing paths $p^{1}_{C}$ and $p^{2}_{C}$ (or $p^{1}_{T}$ and $p^{2}_{T}$).
 Interference between $p^{11}_{CT}$ and $p^{22}_{CT}$ stems from their indistinguishability, which is preserved even if the double-slit interference pattern produced by each mask, separately, is hindered by the conditions $d_j=|x_{2_j}-x_{1_j}|\gtrsim \ell_{coh}$ for $j=C,T$.

-Plugging in the results of Eqs.~(\ref{G1_ij})-(\ref{B}), we shall rewrite Eq.~(\ref{Delta12}) in a more explicit form:
+Plugging in the results of Eqs.~(\ref{G1_ij})-(\ref{B}), we shall rewrite Eq.~(\ref{Delta12}) in a more explicit form\cite{cassano}:

 with